akiss/akiss/README.md

 You will need OCaml; version 4.01 is known to work.

-The AC feature of Akiss also requires two external tools:
+An experimental feature of Akiss for AC operators also requires two external tools:

  * [tamarin-prover](http://www.infsec.ethz.ch/research/software/tamarin.html) (branch feature-ac-rewrite-rules)
  * [maude](http://maude.cs.illinois.edu/w/index.php?title=The_Maude_System) (version 2.6 or 2.7)

 You shouldn't need them if you don't use the feature.

-For parallelization, Akiss needs the following library:
+For parallelising the saturation process, Akiss needs the following library:

  * [nproc](https://github.com/MyLifeLabs/nproc)